Scarpenter1/AstralAideKillbot/README.md

 The app does not support the `killstream` entity, as it only supports the simplified format.

 ## Run
-After configuring the application, from the parent directory of the root folder run:
+After configuring the application, from the root folder run:

 build
 ```bash